kevincloud/credhelper/README.md

 Swapping out AWS credentials every day on multiple workspaces is very time consuming, tedious, and not the best use of your time.

 Introducing, `credhelper`!
-This simple python utility lets you quickly and easily update all your AWS credentials in all of your TFC workspaces within a given organization.
+This simple python utility lets you quickly and easily update all your AWS credentials in all of your TFC workspaces within a list of given organizations.

 ## Getting Started